bpetermann/mern-board/README.md

 - Just learning MERN by making a small message board
 - You can register to create a message
-- If you're the author you can also delete your messages
+- If you're the author you can also delete your message/s

 ### Set Environment Variables